edaehn/bitsgalore.github.io/_posts/2021-09-06-pdf-processing-and-analysis-with-open-source-tools.md

 Over the years, I've been using a variety of open-source software tools for solving all sorts of issues with PDF documents.
 This post is an attempt to (finally) bring together my go-to PDF analysis and processing tools and commands for a variety of common tasks in one single place.
 It is largely based on a multitude of scattered lists, cheat-sheets and working notes that I made earlier.
 Starting with a brief overview of some general-purpose PDF toolkits, I then move on to a discussion of the following specific tasks:

 - Validation and integrity testing
-- Validation of compliance with PDF/A and PDF/UA
 - PDF/A and PDF/UA compliance testing
 - Document information and metadata extraction
 - Policy/profile compliance testing